altmer/jupiter/README.md

 ## Jupiter - Openweathermap client

-## Dev setup

-TODO: explain here dev setup

-## Prod setup
+## Setup

-TODO: explain here prod setup (docker)
+TODO: explain here project setup

 ## Used tools

 1. Credo is used for elixir code linting.
 Run it using `mix credo --strict`.
 2. ESLint is used for JS linting (with airbnb config).
+See linting results runnning `brunch build`.

 ## Next steps

 1. TODO: Logging setup
+2. Caching using ConCache
-2. React-router
+3. React-router
+4. Better frontend design
+5. More frontend specs (test interactions)
+6. Integration specs using Hound and Phantomjs